In the digital world, everyone, arguably, is a publisher, so what are traditional publishers for?

 A lot of the things that publishers do can be (and quite often are) outsourced.
 So if you want cover design, copyediting, editorial work, typesetting, proofreading, printing or PR work, those things can all be done perfectly well by freelancers.
-As a matter of fact, the printing and the copyediting / proofreading are almost always outsourced.
+As a matter of fact, the printing, copyediting and proofreading are almost always outsourced.

-So if writers write the book, printers print the book, copyeditors copyedit the book, and so on, the question naturally arises: what do publishers actually do?
+If writers write the book, printers print the book, copyeditors copyedit the book, and so on, the question naturally arises: what do traditional publishers do?

-In the past (ie: last year or any time before that), publishers were sole owners of one crucial gateway: the one that gives access to retail buyers.
-If you wanted to see your book on the front tables at Waterstones, you HAD to have a publisher.
+In the past, publishers were sole owners of one crucial gateway: the one that gives access to retail buyers.
+If you wanted to see your book on the front tables at Waterstones, you had to have a publisher.
 There was no alternative.

 That’s still true now, except that those front tables are already less important than they were.
-Publishers have no special access to the Kindle book store – indeed, slightly the reverse.
-Anyone can sell through the Kindle and publishers have a much higher cost base to deal with than solitary authors.
-So if publishers are losing their special grip on retail access, and if everything else they do can be efficiently outsourced, the question again arises: what the blooming heck are publishers actually for?
+Publishers have no special access to the Kindle book store.
+Anyone can sell through Kindle and publishers have a higher cost base to deal with than solitary authors.
+So if publishers are losing their special grip on retail access, and if everything else they do can be efficiently outsourced, the question again arises: what are publishers actually for?

 “Self-publishing” is a misnomer.